jgrafton/raspberrypi/README.md

 introduction
 ------------
+Raspberry Pi was a project born of the minds of Eben Upton and David Braben, a man perhaps best known for his creation with Ian Bell of the classic BBC model B space adventure Elite, Raspberry Pi has a simple premise: “It’s a project to make a very cheap computer,” Upton explained.
+“A  computer for $25 without networking – the Model A-  or $35 with – the Model B.” [[8]](http://www.linuxuser.co.uk/features/raspberry-pi-interview-eban-upton-reveals-all)

-The Raspberry Pi began as a project to mimic the effect Acorn's BBC Micro had on children in the early 1980's.
-The goal of the project was to create a computer that could be used as a teaching tool to impart the vagaries of computer programming to kids.
+The Raspberry Pi began life as a project to teach children computer programming without being distracted by Facebook and Twitter.

-Acorn originally developed the ARM processor and the RISC OS.
+The ARM architecture along with RISC OS were originally developed by Acorn Computers Ltd. to power their desktop machines in the 1980's.
+The BBC Micro model B is considered their most popular.
+ARM was spun off as a separate company to develop the processors further.
+ARM does not manufacture their own processors.
+They license their architecture to other semi-conductor manufacturers.

 raspberry pi hardware (model b)